 All Press is Good Press

-So, the idea of an egotistical tech billionaire–known for his impossibly big ideas that (mostly) come to fruition–declaring that he can solve a city’s infamous traffic problem is already absurd enough.
+The idea of an egotistical tech billionaire–known for his impossibly big ideas that (mostly) come to fruition–declaring that he can solve a city’s infamous traffic problem is already absurd enough.

-It’s hard to decide what makes it more absurd: the name or the fact that the company has actually secured permission to dig two miles of test tunnel under parts of the Los Angeles area.
+It’s hard to decide what makes it more absurd: the name, or the fact the company has actually secured permission to dig two miles of test tunnel under parts of the Los Angeles area.
 That alone should be headline-generating news.
 Digging a tunnel underneath a developed metropolitan area is a huge deal, especially for an upstart company looking to “disrupt” the infrastructure industry.

-The hats, which sold for $20 each and were ‘capped’ at 50,000 units, raised $1 million dollars for The Boring Company, generating a bit of a self-fulfilling advertising and fundraising campaign, with Silicon Valley cognoscenti rocking the ridiculous headwear in various layers of irony and jocuseriousness.
+The hats, which sold for $20 each and were ‘capped’ at 50,000 units, raised $1 million dollars for The Boring Company, generating a bit of a self-fulfilling advertising and fundraising campaign, with Silicon Valley cognoscenti rocking the ridiculous head wear in various layers of irony and jocuseriousness.

 Musk used his massive social media presence as further free advertising, occasionally chiming in on Twitter to create a sense of connectivity and fanfare around the hats.
-So imagine the internet’s reaction when the flamethrower debuted.
+So, imagine the internet’s reaction when the flamethrower debuted.

 The reality is that most modern-day flamethrowers are used for decidedly less interesting (and violent) endeavors like invasive species control, controlled burns, and similar agricultural and industrial pursuits.
 Plenty of commercial equipment supply companies sell them.

-But they weren’t on anybody’s radar until Mr. Musk himself announced that The Boring Company’s follow up limited edition product would be a flamethrower that the general public (read: internetty fanboys who think everything Musk touches turns to gold) began to froth over the prospect of buying a flame-spitting toy.
+But they weren’t on anybody’s radar until Mr. Musk himself announced that The Boring Company’s follow up limited edition product would be a flamethrower that the general public (read: internet-ty fanboys who think everything Musk touches turns to gold) began to froth over the prospect of buying a flame-spitting toy.

 It’s not that flamethrowers have anything specific to do with boring underground tunnels (aside from a vague 1980’s industrial-chic thing that Musk is clearly a fan of) or that the buyers of the hats or flamethrowers will ever use their branded products to assist the creation of an ambitious underground tunnel system in Los Angeles (and Baltimore and Chicago, and anywhere else Musk has hinted at wanting to bore beneath).